gradle/gradle/design-docs/features/ide-integration/ide-multiple-build/README.md

     - Eclipse project synchronization is initiated.
 - Closing and re-opening Buildship will re-establish a workspace.

+More TBD

 ## Open issues

-- Out-of-scope for this feature would be the ability to run builds using the workspace definition from the IDE or from the command-line.
-This would be an additional feature.
+- Out-of-scope for this feature would be the ability to run builds using the workspace definition from the IDE or the command-line. the command-line.
 - The [concept of workspace exists in Eclipse](http://help.eclipse.org/mars/topic/org.eclipse.platform.doc.user/concepts/cworkset.htm?cp=0_2_1_6) which could be used to define a [custom extension point](http://help.eclipse.org/mars/topic/org.eclipse.platform.doc.isv/reference/extension-points/org_eclipse_ui_workingSets.html?cp=2_1_1_202).
  However, investigation is needed if and how can we use them.